 When you sign in, the app will first ask you for permission to sign you in, read your user profile, and read a list of users in your tenant.
 Any user in your tenant will be able to consent to these permissions.
 The application will then show a list of users from your Azure AD tenant via the Microsoft Graph, on the Users page.

 Then, navigate to the Groups page.
-The app will try to query the Microsoft Graph for a list of users in your tenant.
+The app will try to query the Microsoft Graph for a list of groups in your tenant.
 If it is unable to do so, it will ask you (the tenant administrator) to connect your tenant to the application, providing permission to read groups in your tenant.
 Only administrators in your tenant will be able to consent to this permission.
 Once administrative consent is acquired, no other users in the tenant will be asked to consent to the app going forward.

 The relevant code for this sample is in the following files:

 Controllers\AccountController.cs.
 In particular, the actions on the controller have an Authorize attribute, which forces the user to sign-in.
 The application uses the authorization code flow to sign-in the user.
 When the token is received (See method

 the application gets the token, which MSAL.NET stores into the token cache (See the

 Utils\MsalSessionTokenCache class).
 Then, when the controllers need to access the graph, they get a token by calling their private method